tttapa/py-build-cmake/examples/minimal/README.md

 python -m build .
 ```
 This will first package the source distribution, which is then used to build a
-binary Wheel package for your platform in an isolated environment.
+binary Wheel package for your platform in a new virtual environment.
 While
 building the Wheel, py-build-cmake will invoke CMake to build your extension
 modules, and include them in the Wheel.
 The resulting packages can be found in the `dist` folder.

 You could now share these packages with others or upload them to PyPI, the
 Python Package Index, as explained in <https://packaging.python.org/en/latest/tutorials/packaging-projects/#uploading-the-distribution-archives>.
-For a real-world project, it is highly recommended to use trusted publishing as
+However, for a real-world project, it is highly recommended to use trusted
-part of a CI workflow, which is more secure and less error prone than manually
+publishing as part of a CI workflow, which is more secure and less error prone
-uploading the files.
-This is not covered by this tutorial, but you can find
+than manually uploading the files.
+This is not covered by this tutorial, but you
-more details in the [FAQ](https://tttapa.github.io/py-build-cmake/usage/faq.html#how-to-upload-my-package-to-pypi),
+can find more details in the [FAQ](https://tttapa.github.io/py-build-cmake/usage/faq.html#how-to-upload-my-package-to-pypi),
 and an example GitHub Actions workflow with trusted publishing is available as
 part of the <https://github.com/tttapa/py-build-cmake-example> project.